drb55/test2/README.md

-This is my readme file for test2 [updated on github].
+This is my readme file for test2 [updated on github] [updated locally].